spkelle2/simple_mip_solver/test_simple_mip_solver/README.md

 whether the node is LP feasible, MILP feasible, or infeasible, I knew I would at a minimum need three different MILP's to test that we see expected behavior in each of those scenarios.
 In addition, we need a way of handling when feasible solutions are unbounded, bringing the base test set to four.
-These test models are as follows:
+As time has gone on, I have needed to add more test models to ensure this package runs as expected, but details on the original test models are as follows:

 ### no_branch
 This model is a small MILP with a root node that has an LP relaxation that when